UWCS/rs118/src/raytracer.md

 Take another closer look at `Lambertian::scatter`.
 If the random unit vector generated is _exactly_ opposite the normal vector, the two will sum to zero and the scatter direction will be zero, meaning we'll have no reflected ray.
 In our implementation, this means we get a black pixel where we should have colour.
 We need to avoid this by checking if the scatter direction is zero, and if it is we'll just reset the scatter direction to the normal.

-Floating point zero is weird because it isn't exact (we already had to deal with shadow acne), so add a method to your vector to check if it is zero, returning `true` if all three of it's elements are within some small tolerance of zero (e.g. `1e-8`).
+Floating point zero is weird because it isn't exact (we already had to deal with shadow acne), so add a method to your vector to check if it is zero, returning `true` if all three of its elements are within some small tolerance of zero (e.g. `1e-8`).
 If this is the case, replace the scatter direction with the hit normal.

 ### Task 8.4: Smooth Reflection